ONLINE HELP

 To delete a tab stop:

-1. Click the tab stop to delete.
+1. Right-click on the tab stop to be deleted.

 Special case: Read-only file